yujin-dev/yujin-dev.github.io/_posts/bigquery-replication/README.md

 ## Enabling replication of a Cloud SQL instance

-> To enable replication of a Cloud SQL instance, do the following:
+*To enable replication of a Cloud SQL instance, do the following:*

-1)**Enable access to the instance from the slave.**
+*1) Enable access to the instance from the slave.*
     Specifically, you need to add the slave's IP address to the list of authorized IP ranges that can access the instance.
-For more information, see [Configuring access control for non-App Engine applications](https://download.huihoo.com/google/gdgdevkit/DVD1/developers.google.com/cloud-sql/docs/access_control.html#appaccess) .
+For more information, see [Configuring access control for non-App Engine applications](https://download.huihoo.com/google/gdgdevkit/DVD1/developers.google.com/cloud-sql/docs/access_control.html#appaccess)

-2)**Enable the binary log using the Cloud SQL API.**
+*2) Enable the binary log using the Cloud SQL API.*
-    **Cloud SQL Admin Command LinecURL**
+    Cloud SQL Admin Command LinecURL
-    Uses the `sql` command line tool in the [Google Cloud SDK](https://download.huihoo.com/google/gdgdevkit/DVD1/developers.google.com/cloud/sdk/index.html) .
+    Uses the `sql` command line tool in the [Google Cloud SDK](https://download.huihoo.com/google/gdgdevkit/DVD1/developers.google.com/cloud/sdk/index.html)
-    ```
+    ```bash
     $ gcloud config set projectyour-project-id
     $ gcloud sql instances patch --enable-bin-logyour-instance-name
     ```

-( 무엇을 의미하는거? )
 ![Untitled](Untitled%202.png)

+## Bug Report

-### First Error
+### Error on Provisioning
 Data Fusion에서 파이프라인을 배포하고 시작하니 provisioning이 실패하였다.

 ```bash